EGaraldi/corecon/paper/paper.md

 The module also includes simple utility functions that can transform the available data in commonly-used ways.
-For instance, selecting only the constraint on a specific physical quantity, in a user-defined value range, or transforming their layout to be ready-to-plot using the `matplotlib` Python module.
+For instance, selecting only the constraint on a specific physical quantity, in a user-defined redshift range, or transforming their layout to be ready-to-plot using the `matplotlib` Python module.

 `CoReCon` has been developed with openness in mind.
 For this reason, new constraints can be easily added by